BMBIT-oss/PAI_WIKI/MQTT-Interface.md

 All interactions are made through a `MQTT_BASE_TOPIC`, which defaults to `paradox`.
 States are exposed by name with a boolean payload (True or False) and are mainly update by the alarm status messages, updated every `KEEP_ALIVE_INTERFACE` seconds.

+After every command you can add a space plus a user identifier (e.g. ```arm JOHN```.
+This will help logging commands from individual users.

 ## States
 * `paradox/states/partitions/name/property`: Exposes Partition properties where `name` identifies the Partition name (e.g. Interior) and `property` identifies the property (e.g. `arm`).
 * `paradox/states/zones/name/property`: Exposes Partition properties where `name` identifies the Zone name (e.g. Kitchen) and `property` identifies the property (e.g. `open`).